 She’ll be working with CMF over the next two years to develop the various strands of her creative and performance practice.

 After a hiatus from performance in 2020, Nishla is working on a series of new shows from late spring 2021.
 She’ll be performing repertoire from her upcoming album with the quintet, and is collaborating with duo partner Tom Harris on a concert programme blending original songs and lyrical jazz standards with new narrative interludes.
-Some in-person tickets will be available dependent on restrictions, but all the shows will be available to live-stream.
+Some in-person tickets will be available dependent on restrictions, and most shows will be available to live-stream.